IBM/universal-connectors/filter-plugin/logstash-filter-mysql-aws-guardium/README.md

 #### Before you begin
 • You must have permissions for the S-TAP Management role.
 The admin user includes this role by default.
 • Download the json-encode-offline-plugin.zip plug-in.
-This is not necessary for Guardium Data Protection v12.0 and later.
+(Do not unzip the offline-package file throughout the procedure).
+This step is not necessary for Guardium Data Protection v12.0 and later.

 #### Authorizing outgoing traffic from AWS to Guardium